sophia-stewart/my_ds_notes/til.md

 09-24-21: I learned how to do a self-join to get multiple sets of information from the same table.

 09-27-21: I learned how to use subqueries in MySQL.

+09-28-21: I learned how to use temporary tables and CASE statements.